Changeover time matrix

 Production planner

-See which sequence costs least before committing the day's schedule.
-Adjust the run order in 30 seconds if a cheaper path exists.
+See which sequence costs least before locking the day.
+Adjust run order in 30 seconds if a cheaper path exists.

 Process engineer

-Spot the expensive pairs and focus standardisation effort there.
-A 20-minute reduction on a red cell pays back across every run that pair appears in.
+Spot expensive pairs and focus standardisation there.
+A 20-minute cut on a red cell pays back every time that pair runs.

 Shift supervisor

-Verify the day's run order against the matrix before the first changeover starts.
-Catch a bad sequence while there's still time to change it.
+Check the day's run order against the matrix before the first changeover.
+Catch a bad sequence while you can still change it.

 Common questions